 Chechnya, Dagestan and Russia’s Deep South

-We will head to the republic of Ingushetia, stopping in Nazran to see the towering monument to the victims of Stalin’s repression and to eat lunch.
-Then we will enter Chechnya and spend the afternoon exploring the Republic.
+We will head to the Republic of Ingushetia, stopping in Nazran to see the towering monument to the victims of Stalin’s repression and to eat lunch.
+Then we will enter Chechnya and spend the afternoon exploring the newly rebuilt Grozny.

 Overnight in Grozny.

-We will take a trip into the Chechen countryside stopping in beautiful Itum Kale which contains ancient watchtowers that were used by the Chechens to get advanced warning of attacks by other Caucasian tribes.
+We will take a trip into the Chechen countryside stopping in beautiful Itum Kale.
+The area contains ancient watchtowers that were used by the Chechens to get advanced warning of attacks by other Caucasian tribes.
 You will also be able to get an insight into life in rural Chechnya before returning to Grozny to experience the newly rebuilt city.

 Overnight in Grozny.

-After a morning exploring Grozny and the modernist mosque in Argun, we will head again into the mountains of Chechnya staying the night at the lake of Kezanoy Am – right on the Dagestan border.
-The lake was used in soviet times as a high altitude training lake for Olympic rowers.
+After a morning exploring Grozny and the modernist mosque in Argun, we will head again into the mountains of Chechnya.
+Taking lunch at the village of Vedano before staying the night at the lake of Kezanoy Am – right on the Dagestan border.
+Soviet-era Olympic rowers used it as a high altitude training lake.

-We will cross over the border into our final republic, Dagestan, where we will take a drive through the mountains.
-Stopping for photos and lunch en route.
-We will overnight at the village of Gunib.
-This village is set on a high plateau and the natural fortress saw the final stand of the legendary Imam Shamil after his 30-year fight against Tsarist troops in the 19th century.
+We will cross over the border into our final republic, Dagestan, where we will take a drive through the mountains, stopping for photos and lunch en route.
+We will overnight in the village of Gunib.
+This village is set on a high plateau, the natural fortress saw the final stand of the legendary Imam Shamil after his 30-year fight against Tsarist troops in the 19th century.

 Overnight in Gunib.